Guys, I’m pooped.

 Since last July, I’ve tackled an international move, knocked two new countries off my bucket list and visited two other old favorites.
 I need some down time.

 But even in my down time, I can’t help but dream of where I’ll go next.
 Everything inspires me, from the photos around our new apartment to the music on the radio that stirs up feelings of wanderlust and exploration.
 One of the best things I do at home in-between trips though is get a big bowl of ice cream, maybe a flute of something bubbly and curl up with a great movie.
-Of course, this is only made better by a giant, vibrant screen, like the Panasonic Viera 4K TV.

 Here’s a few flicks I love to watch and get jump start inspiration for my upcoming adventures.
 They might not be on your normal travel movie lists, but they are all special to me and hopefully something you’ll enjoy too.